MelanieLamp/Rush-Hour-Turtle/README.md

 Turtle progress can exceed the river before the final part is loaded.
 Currently turtle is moved back to start of the water.

-Turtle does Not change animation When reaching the the water.
+Turtle does not change animation When reaching the water.

 When Collision with obstacles is detected, will sometimes respawn the turtle in front of a car with no time to avoid